srikantharun/Django-blog/README.md

 ## Development

-Use the `initialize.sh` script to set up templates and static files:
+Use the `setup.sh` script to set up templates and static files:

 ```
-./initialize.sh
+./setup.sh
 ```

 ## License